Katsu!: Characters

-(male) An ace baseball pitcher who made it to Koshien and back.
-Took up boxing as a change of sport, but also as a dream of following in his idol's footsteps.
-Falls for Katsuki Mizutani when he meets her, and announces it to the world.
-Good friends with Jin Uchida since childhood.
-Is a genius boxer in his own right, and is Katsuki Satoyama's major rival in the series.
-He and Jin greatly admired Ryūsuke Akamatsu as their childhood hero.
-His boxing style is completely base from coping Akamatsu off of the tv, causing him to be a southpaw.
-Gives up his dream of boxing and rejoins baseball for money due to family's financial problems.
+An ace baseball pitcher who reached Kōshien.
+He takes up boxing as a change of sport and to follow his idol's footsteps.
+Upon meeting Katsuki Mizutani, he falls for her and openly declares his feelings.
+A childhood friend of Jin Uchida, he is a gifted boxer and becomes Katsuki Satoyama's major rival.
+He and Jin greatly admired Ryūsuke Akamatsu as their childhood hero, and his boxing style, copied from watching Akamatsu on television, makes him a southpaw.
+He eventually abandons boxing and returns to baseball for money due to his family's financial difficulties.